onzfonz/comp227/src/content/1/en/part1d.md

 For this reason, we will revisit the topic.

-Let's assume that we're developing this simple application with the following component <i>App</i>:
+Let's assume that we're developing this simple application with the following component `App`:

 ```js
 const App = () => {